 - DO NOT CONNECT THIS UNIT TO A CHIMNEY FLUE SERVING ANOTHER APPLIANCE.
 DO NOT INSTALL IN ANY FIREPLACE. - DO NOT INSTALL IN A SLEEPING ROOM. - THIS ROOM HEATER MUST BE CONNECTED TO: - 1.
-A CHIMNEY LISTED TO: UL 103HT (USA) or ULC-S629 (CANADA) or - 2.
-A CODE APPROVED MASONRY CHIMNEY WITH A LISTED FLUE LINER. - DO NOT ATTEMPT TO CONNECT THIS HEATER TO ANY AIR DISTRIBUTION DUCT. - The services of competent installer are strongly recommended. - Outside combustion air or fresh air into the room may be required in your area, consult local building codes (see Combustion Air section).
+A CHIMNEY SYSTEM LISTED TO: UL 103HT (USA) or ULC-S629 (CANADA) or - 2.
+A CODE APPROVED MASONRY CHIMNEY WITH A FLUE LINER. - DO NOT ATTEMPT TO CONNECT THIS HEATER TO ANY AIR DISTRIBUTION DUCT. - The services of competent installer are strongly recommended. - Outside combustion air or fresh air into the room may be required in your area, consult local building codes (See "Combustion Air" on page 20).